Work out and report the value of the estate to HMRC.

 Check that you’ve calculated and applied all relevant reliefs, exemptions and thresholds to the net value of the estate.

-Once you’ve got all your information and figures together, you’ll need to report the estate’s value in detail to HM Revenue and Customs (HMRC).
+Once you’ve got all your information and figures together, you’ll need to report the estate’s value in detail to HMRC.
 You may be able to do this online or you might be asked to complete a paper form.

 Before you start